jbillo/cruisedocs/content/_index.md

 While this information can often be found on various forums and personal websites, it is often not easily searchable, or locked behind a Pinterest-style registration gate.
 The goal is to tag, categorize and make this information accessible in a way that can both be picked up by search engines, and is easy to browse for interested cruisers.

+## Format

+Images are stored in three high-level categories:

+* **Dailies**, which are the newsletters/daily programs detailing activities and venue hours of operation.
+Different cruise lines will have different names for these, eg: Celebrity Today, Carnival Fun Times, Norwegian Freestyle Daily.
+* **Notices**, which are generally non-promotional in nature, and contain useful or necessary information in regards to shipboard or port operations.
+You might find tender information, disembarkation procedures, or announcements about port changes that were made on the relevant sailing.
+* **Other**, which contains promotional material, price lists, and uncategorized documentation.

 ## Contributing

 If you are interested in contributing to this project, consider emailing your content to [jake@jakebillo.com](mailto:jake@jakebillo.com).
 In your message, indicate if and how you would like to be credited (full name, website/social media).